clixio14/Nano-Node-Automate/README.md

 16. Refresh group (Script End.
 Dsiplays a useful Dashboard command)

 # Live Dashboard
-After complete auto installation and running of the node, to see a mini dashboard of the node just type:
+After complete auto installation and running of the node, to see a live mini dashboard of the node just type:

 dashboard.sh